praekeltfoundation/ways-of-working/README.rst

     import logging
     logger = logging.getLogger(__name__)

-See Sentry's `configuring logging docs<https://raven.readthedocs.org/en/latest/config/logging.html>`_ for more info.
+See Raven's `configuring logging docs <https://raven.readthedocs.org/en/latest/config/logging.html>`_ for more info.

-For web applications you can hook up Django specifically as described in Sentry's `configuring Django docs<https://raven.readthedocs.org/en/latest/config/django.html>`_.
+For web applications you can hook up Django specifically as described in Sentry's `configuring Django docs <https://raven.readthedocs.org/en/latest/config/django.html>`_.

 To log Django management command errors to Sentry alter your ``manage.py`` to read as follows::